 3.2.
 Cost Estimation in Single-Table Query

-In PostgreSQL, there are three kinds of costs: start-up, run and total.
-The total cost is the sum of the start-up and run costs, so only the start-up and run costs are independently estimated.
+PostgreSQL categorizes costs into three types: start-up, run, and total.
+Since the total cost is the sum of the start-up and run costs, only the first two are independently estimated.

 1